jaheyns/CfdOF/Readme.md

 ### Prerequisites

-The CFD workbench depends on the following external software, some of which can be automatically installed (see below for instructions).
+The CfdOF workbench depends on the following external software, some of which can be automatically installed (see below for instructions).

 - [Latest release version of FreeCAD (0.17)](https://github.com/FreeCAD/FreeCAD/releases/tag/0.17)